graelo/mlx-server-nano/README.md

 - `mlx-community/CodeLlama-7b-Instruct-hf-4bit`

 The MLX library will automatically download models from HF Hub on first use and cache them using Hugging Face's standard caching mechanism.

+**Note**: The `/v1/models` endpoint returns an empty list since models are loaded on-demand.
+Simply specify any MLX-compatible model name in your chat completion requests.

 ## Tool Calling